ladybug-podcast/ladybug-website/src/episodes/2019-09-16-what-the-heck-is-graphql/index.md

 description: "GraphQL has taken this industry by storm, but what is it exactly?
 In this special episode of the Ladybug Podcast we’ve invited 14 GraphQL experts from the community to educate us on all things GraphQL!"
 episode: "Season 1 Episode 11"
 length: "1:05:45"
+---

----## Sponsors
+# Sponsors

-Shout out to our sponsors for supporting the LadyBug Podcast!
+A huge thank you to our sponsors for supporting the LadyBug Podcast!
+Interested in becoming a Ladybug Podcast sponsor?
+Head over to our Contact page for more details.

 <a class="image-link" target="_blank" href="https://logrocket.com">
 <img src="../../images/sponsors/logrocket.svg" alt="LogRocket Website"></a>